Taxi business plan for starting your own business

 3.1 Grab A Cab Owner

 Benjamin Williams will be the owner of Grab A Cab taxi service business.
-Williams completed his Masters in Business Administration two years ago, after which he pursued a position as a manager in a noteworthy company.
-He was quite fascinated by the can service in his state.
-Conversely, four months ago, he left the post to fulfill his lifelong passion of starting his taxi service business.
+Williams completed his MBA two years ago.
+After that, he pursued a position as a manager in a noteworthy company.
+He was quite fascinated by the cab service in his state.
+After a few months, he left the post to fulfill his lifelong passion of starting his own taxi service business.

 3.2 Why Grab A Cab is being started